 In this case, we will use rectangular snip.
-To snip the logo part of computertipsfree.com, simply drag with your cursor and it should look like this:
+To snip the logo part of computertipsfree.com, simply hold left click and drag your cursor to cover the entire logo and release your left click.
+It should look like this.

-The logo part should now be cropped into the tool where you can edit with pen, eraser, highlighter, etc. You can also send this image directly to someone via email through this tool by pressing the send snip button.
+The logo part should now be cropped into the snipping tool where you can edit with pen, eraser, highlighter, etc. You can also send this image directly to someone via email in Snipping tool by pressing the send snip button.

-To save this image, press File –> Save as.
-Choose the location where you want your image to be saved, and the image format that you want it to be saved.
+To save this image, press File, Save as.
+Choose the location where you want your image to be saved, and the image format of your choice.

 Optional non-Microsoft Snipping Tool – Snipping Tool++ for Windows XP